weaveworks-liquidmetal/site/docs/tutorial-rpi/shopping-list.md

 ### Requirements

-If you don't want to get the exactly what this workshop uses, or you already have a bunch of kit that you plan to re-use, here is a list of the base requirements for this homelab.
+If you don't want to get exactly what this workshop uses, or you already have a bunch of kit that you plan to re-use, here is a list of the base requirements for this homelab.

 - Minimum 1 board with minimum 4GB RAM